squaresapp/webfeed-js/docs/effects.md

 	<img src="diagram.svg">
 </p>

-For example, the variable `var(--010)` is `0` when the section is in the *below* position, `1` when in the *focused* position, and back to `0` again when in the `above` position.
+The first number specifies the variable value when the section is in the *below* position, the second number specifies the value when the section is in the *focused* position, and the third number specifies the value when the section is in the *above* position.

+For example, the variable `var(--010)` has the numbers 0, 1, 0.
+This means that the variable value will update linearly between 0 1 and 0 as the section moves from the *below* position, to the *focused* position, and finally to the *above* position.
 (If this seems backwards, remember that pages scroll upwards, so elements start in the below the viewport and end above it.)

 Use `var(--inc)` and `var(--dec)` for steady incrementation and decrementation.
 The `var(--inc)` variable has a value of `-1` when the section is in the *below* position, `0`, when in the *focused* position, and `1` when in the *above* position.
 The `var(--dec)` variable is similar but reversed.